-The Liberals opposed the tactics to stake votes in favor of the Conservatives/Unionists, but were powerless to stop it.
+The Liberals opposed the tactics the Conservatives/Unionists used to gain votes, but were powerless to stop the act’s passage.

-The act was repealed by Armistice.
-By then, all women had been given the federal vote.
+The act was repealed before Armistice.
+Women, however, were unaffected.
+All women older than 21 permanently gained the federal vote.

-Political advertisements and speakers represented the election as a choice between the current government and the opposition.
-A vote for the government, they said, was a vote for the soldiers and for killing the Kaiser.
-A vote for the opposition, on the other hand, was a vote for slackers or even an endorsement of the enemy.
+Political advertisements and speakers presented the election as a choice between the current government and the opposition.
+A vote for the government, they said, was a vote for the soldiers and killing the Kaiser.
+A vote for the opposition, on the other hand, was a vote for slackers and an endorsement of the enemy.

-In the end, the Unionists won nearly 57% of the vote.
+The Unionists won nearly 57 percent of the vote.
 They took 153 of the 235 open seats.
 Only 20 Liberal seats were won outside of Quebec.

-It has been called the nation’s ugliest election.
+The federal election of 1917 has been called Canada’s ugliest election.